l00907l/RAGP/README.md

         └── trait3.csv
 ```

-and the corresponding configuration should be written as:
+and the corresponding configuration should be written as (paths are written relative to files in `RAGP/config/`):

 ```json
 {